spacemit-com/docs/en/graphics/AMD_graphics_card_adaptation_reference.md

-The following document is intended to provide reference guidance for developers adapting other AMD graphics cards to the K1 platform.
-This article will use the changes we made to the kernel when adapting the Radeon HD7350 graphics card as an example, introducing the key points involved and explaining the reasons and considerations behind these modifications.
-Whether you are adapting a GPU of the same generation as the HD7350 or another AMD GPU, this document can serve as a reference and guide.
+# Adapting AMD Graphics Cards on the K1 Platform

+This document provides guidance for developers adapting AMD graphics cards for the **K1 platform**, using the **Radeon HD7350** as an example.
+It outlines key modifications to the Linux kernel and explains the rationale behind each change.

-# 1. Introduction
+## Background Introduction

-Independent graphics card drivers in the Linux kernel primarily rely on the DRM (Direct Rendering Manager) subsystem, which is a kernel module for managing Graphics Processing Unit (GPU) resources.
-It is designed to provide a unified interface to support various hardware devices.
-Independent graphics card drivers typically include the following layers:
+The discrete GPU drivers in the Linux kernel rely on the **DRM (Direct Rendering Manager) subsystem**.
+DRM is a kernel module used to manage GPU (Graphics Processing Unit) resources, providing a unified interface to support graphics cards from different vendors.
+The overall DRM structure consists of the following layers:

-- **User Space Interface**: Interacts with user-space graphics libraries (such as Mesa, X.Org, Wayland) through interfaces like ioctl.
+- **User Space Interface**
+  Interacts with **user-space graphics libraries** (such as **Mesa, X.Org, Wayland**) via interfaces like `ioctl`.
-- **DRM Core Layer**: Provides the basic framework and common functionalities, such as memory management, scheduling, synchronization, etc.
-- **Hardware-Specific Driver Modules**: Implements specific hardware control logic for different manufacturers and models of graphics cards (such as NVIDIA, AMD, Intel, etc).

-The main components of DRM include:
+  **Applications** can access the GPU through these libraries.
+  Interaction flow: Application → Graphics Library → DRM `ioctl` → DRM Driver → GPU

+- **DRM Core Layer**
-- **DRM Core**: Responsible for managing the initialization of graphics card devices, resource allocation, memory management, and communication between user space and kernel space.
-It provides a common API interface for specific hardware drivers to call.
+  Provides a standardized framework and common functionalities, including GPU device initialization, resource allocation, memory management, task scheduling and synchronization, as well as communication interfaces between user space and kernel space.

-- **Driver Modules**: For different brands and models of independent graphics cards, the Linux kernel provides corresponding driver modules, such as nouveau (NVIDIA open-source driver), amdgpu (AMD graphics driver), etc. These modules implement specific functions like hardware initialization, instruction set management, interrupt handling, power management, and more.
-- **GEM (Graphics Execution Manager)**: Manages graphics memory objects, supporting efficient allocation and sharing of video memory.
-Through GEM, user-space applications can create and manage graphics buffers, achieving efficient graphics rendering.
+  - **GEM (Graphics Execution Manager)**
+    - Manages graphics memory objects
+    - Supports efficient allocation and sharing of video memory
+    - Allows user-space applications to create and manage graphic buffers for efficient rendering

-- **TTM (Translation Table Maps)**: TTM can serve as the backend for GEM, responsible for mapping and managing the relationship between video memory and system memory.
-It is mainly used to handle memory pressure and resource allocation strategies.
+  - **TTM (Translation Table Maps)**
+    - Responsible for mapping and managing video memory and system memory; can serve as the backend for GEM
-- **Scheduling and Synchronization**: Graphics card drivers need to effectively manage multi-task scheduling to ensure the efficient execution of each graphics task.
-Synchronization mechanisms (such as Fence) are used to coordinate the operation order between kernel space and user space, avoiding resource conflicts.
+    - Provides resource scheduling and allocation strategies under memory pressure

+  - **Command Scheduling**
+    - Manages GPU multitasking scheduling
+    - Coordinates the order of operations between kernel space and user space using mechanisms like Fence to avoid resource conflicts

+  - **VRAM Management**
-- **Memory Management**: Responsible for the allocation, mapping, and reclamation of video memory, ensuring efficient use of memory resources.
-Supports zero-copy technology to reduce data transmission overhead between kernel and user space.
+    - Handles allocation, mapping, and recycling of video memory
+    - Supports **Zero-Copy** technology to reduce data transfer overhead between kernel and user space

-radeon Driver Structure Diagram:
+- **Hardware-Specific Driver Modules**
+  - Responsible for hardware control of GPUs from different vendors and models
+  - Typical drivers: `nouveau` (open-source NVIDIA driver), `amdgpu` and `radeon` (AMD drivers)

+Structure diagram of the `radeon` driver:

 ![](static/radeon-driver.png)

-# 2. Configuration and Modification
+## Configuration and Modifications

-When adapting AMD graphics cards to the K1 platform, modifications and adjustments are often required in areas such as graphics drivers, Device Tree, address mapping, caching strategies, DMA bit width, and interrupt management within the kernel.
-For RISC-V architecture platforms, these adjustments need to be made with an understanding of RISC-V memory management and PCIe address space mapping mechanisms.
+When adapting an AMD graphics card to the K1 platform, modifications and adjustments are required in areas such as the **graphics driver, Device Tree, address mapping, cache strategy, DMA bit width, and interrupt management**.
+For **RISC-V architecture platforms**, these adjustments should be made with a thorough understanding of the **memory management mechanism** and **PCIe address space mapping**.

 This reference document will cover the following aspects:

-1. Device Tree parsing and address mapping;
+1. Device Tree parsing and address mapping
-2. Adding write-combining support;
+2. Adding write-combining support
-3. Adjusting cache attributes and access permissions;
+3. Cache attributes and access permission adjustments
-4. DMA address width adaptation;
+4. DMA address width adaptation
-5. MSI interrupt support limitations;
+5. MSI interrupt support limitations
-6. Linux kernel graphics driver configuration.
+6. Linux kernel GPU driver configuration

-### 2.1 Device Tree and Address Mapping
+### Device Tree and Address Mapping

 **Device Tree Parsing:**

-1. In the Device Tree, the `ranges` property is used to define address mapping relationships, that is, how to map the address space of a child device to the address space of the parent device.
-This property typically appears in scenarios requiring address translation, such as in external buses or PCIe devices.
+- In the Device Tree, the `ranges` property defines the mapping relationship between the address space of child devices and that of the parent device.
-2. The `ranges` property of the PCIe root controller's Device Tree node is formatted as a numerical matrix, containing four parts: attributes, PCIe address, CPU address, and address length.
-Specifically, its format is `<address attribute, PCIe address, CPU address, address length>`.
+- In a PCIe host controller node, the `ranges` property typically contains four parts:
+  `<address properties, PCIe address, CPU address, address length>`

+Example modification:

 ```c
 diff --git a/arch/riscv/boot/dts/spacemit/k1-x.dtsi b/arch/riscv/boot/dts/spacemit/k1-x.dtsi